-Chances are that if you are reading this, you’re experiencing some difficulty concerning the parenting arrangements for your children.
+Chances are that if you are reading this, you’re experiencing some difficulty concerning the child custody arrangements for your children.

-Don’t Make These Top 10 Mistakes in Children Custody Matters:
+Don’t Make These Top 10 Mistakes in Child Custody Matters

-This is unfortunately, yet unsurprisingly, the most common mistake we see parents make and it is displayed by both mothers and fathers in many cases.
+This is unfortunately, yet unsurprisingly, the most common mistake we see parents make and it is displayed by both mothers and fathers in many child custody cases.

 For many parents, the reality is that their child is the only person with any knowledge of the family breakdown or the interactions between the parents, which in turn leads to that child acting as the listening post.

 What many parents fail to realise is that, in the midst of their heightened emotions, the child involved suffers in many different ways.

 A child privy to the negative views of one parent toward the other can often feel pressured to take sides.

 It is important to remember that denigration of one parent by the other does not only present itself in the form of the parent speaking directly to the child, but also in other instances such as overheard conversations by a child.